dgabrielson/django-dept-directory/README.md

 `class ca.forms.CAPhoneNumberField`

 A form field that validates input as a Canadian phone number, with the format XXX-XXX-XXXX.

 `class ca.forms.CAPostalCodeField`

 A form field that validates input as a Canadian postal code, with the format XXX XXX.

 `class ca.forms.CAProvinceField`

 A form field that validates input as a Canadian province name or abbreviation.

 `class ca.forms.CASocialInsuranceNumberField`

 A form field that validates input as a Canadian Social Insurance Number (SIN).
 A valid number must have the format XXX-XXX-XXX and pass a Luhn mod-10 checksum.

 `class ca.forms.CAProvinceSelect`

 A Select widget that uses a list of Canadian provinces and territories as its choices.

+## Phone numbers

+Due to the need to record international phone numbers, now using `django-phonenumber-field` and
+`phonenumbers`.